Helmholtz-UFZ/saqc/docs/funcs/SpikeDetection.md

    where $`r`$ denotes the residual, $`m`$ the residual mean, $`s`$ the residual standard deviation, and $`z`$ the $`z`$-parameter.

-2. `"modZ"`: The modified Z-score Marks every value as a possible outlier, which fulfills the follwing condition:
+2. `"modZ"`: The modified Z-score Marks every value as a possible outlier, which fulfills the following condition:

    ```math
     0.6745 * |r - m| > mad * z > 0